001. POLICE COMMISSION-EXECUTIVE POWER.

 098. MAINTENANCE OF DEPARTMENT DIRECTIVES.
 For the purposes of this section, a directive is defined as a written communication published by a commanding officer, or the Chief of Police to disseminate rules, regulations, policies, procedures, or other information.

 098.05 INDEX OF DIRECTIVES.
-The Manuals and Orders Unit of Planning and Research Division shall maintain copies of all directives issued at or above the bureau level.
-In addition to appropriate distributions, one copy of each directive issued at or above the bureau level shall be forwarded to the Manuals and Orders Unit, Planning and Research Division.
+The Manuals and Orders Unit of Policies and Procedures Division shall maintain copies of all directives issued at or above the bureau level.
+In addition to appropriate distributions, one copy of each directive issued at or above the bureau level shall be forwarded to the Manuals and Orders Unit, Policies and Procedures Division.

 098.10 MAINTAINING DIRECTIVES.
 Each commanding officer shall ensure that directives are maintained at appropriate locations within his/her command.
 Directives shall be maintained in a three‑ring binder, labeled "Directives of the Los Angeles Police Department."
 The binder shall contain directives of the current calendar year, separated by type and identified by tab dividers.
 Directives for previous years shall be stored in a readily accessible location for reference.